CLEAN LIKE A PRO:

 How We Clean Mirrors At Maid By Design

 I just want to say before I begin that I am so married to this way of cleaning mirrors, doors, and picture windows, I will never go back!
 At Maid By Design, we use the 2 Step Method with the Microfiber Glass Cleaning Pack to clean mirrors and glass surfaces.
+If you want to know how to clean mirrors without windex try this!

 The Chemical Free Method